The first-ever recording standard — the 1942 NAB and its revisions (1949, 1953 NARTB, 1964)

 In short

-In May 1942, the NAB (National Association of Broadcasters) established the first-ever recording and reproducing standard.
+On March 19-20, 1942, the NAB (National Association of Broadcasters) Board of Directors formally adopted the first-ever recording and reproducing standard.
 Officially titled "NAB Recording and Reproducing Standards," it targeted broadcast transcription discs (16-inch, 33⅓ rpm) and covered sixteen items ranging from physical disc dimensions to recording frequency characteristics.

 The standard went through the following revisions: